eric-tang40/messagingApp/README.md

 ## About
 This app is a direct messaging application.
 The frontend is handled entirely by JavaFX, while the backend and database operations are managed by Django.
 We use SQLite for our database.
 Our user model, `myUser`, extends the `User` class provided by `django.contrib.auth`.

+## Important Documentation Notes
+1. The UserManager class is the bridge between Python and Java.
+It contains almost all of the methods that make calls to the SQLite database and return data in a format that we can use in Java.
+2. The MainGUI class is the GUI for our home screen.
+It is the first GUI displayed.
+From that GUI, you are able to access all other GUIs in the app.
+The GUI has some functionality working right now, but we have not configured every button in the GUI to work yet.
+   - You should be able to create a user and login.
+3. The Authenticator class also communicates with the Python backend.
+It's only purpose is to authenticate the user's login and verify that they have the right username and password combination before authenticating them.
+4. RunLocalTest.java contains test methods for all methods in UserManager.java and Authenticator.java.
+We will incorporate the other classes such as UserMessage.java later, but they have not been included in the project yet.

 ## IMPORTANT
 Please make sure .gitignore exists in your project's root directory before making any commits to Github.
 Otherwise, it will create conflicts for everyone.